-The Reves Center provides either basic cell phones or SIM cards with local phone numbers for all participants.
+The Reves Center will provide a small stipend to help cover some of the cell phone expenses.
+Students are responsible for arranging their own cell phone/communication plan while abroad.
+Students can choose to unlock their cell phone, purchase a SIM card while abroad, or purchase a international cell phone plan.
 Throughout the program you are expected to keep your cell phone with you, turned on, and charged with both battery and prepaid credits.
 This is to ensure you will have it at your disposal for any emergencies and for the director or other W&M official to be able to contact you in case of an emergency.